KontioJuho/matrinetR/README.md

 ## Visualization (PLACEHOLDER)

-Given the estimated network structures, users could apply a wide range of existing package, such as igraph, qgraph, and visnetwork, to create visual representations of estimated network structures with the following conversion:
+Given the estimated network structures, users could apply a wide range of existing package, such as igraph, qgraph, and visnetwork, to create visual representations of estimated structures in global network scale (see examples below).

 ```r